espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Rebuke Death.md

 # Rebuke Death
 ![[systems-pf2e-icons-spells-rebuke-death.webp|150]]

 You snatch creatures from the jaws of death, restoring them without the straing of a typical close call.
 You can spend 1 to 3 actions Casting this Spell, and you can target a number of creatures equal to the actions spent.
 Each target regains 3d6 Hit Points.
-If the target had the [[Dying]] condition, coming back from Dying due to this healing doesn't increase its [[Wounded]] condition.
+If the target had the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying]] condition, coming back from Dying due to this healing doesn't increase its [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded]] condition.

 * * *